berkshelf/berkshelf/_includes/index.md

     $ berks install --shims site-cookbooks

-Given we have the following Berksfile
+Given we have the following Berksfile:

     cookbook "nginx", "= 0.100.5"